cfw-guide/ios.cfw.guide/_pages/en_US/installing-electra.md

   - Depending on your usage, `Device Management` may be labeled `Profiles and Device Management`
 1. Tap `Trust "<Your Apple ID>"`

-The Electra application will be installed to your home screen.
+The Electra application can now be opened from home screen.
 {: .notice--success}